-The RT8816A is a 2/1-phase synchronous Buck PWM controller optimized for high-performance graphic microprocessors and supports the nVidia OVR2 specification with a PWM-VID interface.
-The IC integrates a Constant-On-Time (COT) PWM controller, two MOSFET drivers with internal bootstrap diodes, as well as channel current balance and protection functions, including overvoltage protection (OVP), undervoltage protection (UVP), current limit, and thermal shutdown, all within a WQFN-20L 3x3 package.
+The RT8816A is a 2/1 dual-phase synchronous buck PWM controller optimized for high-performance graphic microprocessors and supports the nVidia OVR2 specification with a PWM-VID interface.
+The IC integrates a Constant On-Time (COT) PWM controller, two MOSFET drivers with internal bootstrap diodes, and channel current balance.
+It also includes comprehensive protection functions, including overvoltage protection (OVP), undervoltage protection (UVP), current limit, and over-temperature protection, all within a WQFN-20L 3x3 package.